Scheduling Screenwriting: How to Find Time to Write

 Think about all of the time you spend waiting at the doctor’s office or before a class starts.
 You have a lot more spare time than you might think!

 If you take public transportation or carpool often, spend the time of the ride writing down your latest ideas and drafts.
-Jot down some dialogue ideas when you overhear interesting snatches of conversations around you or see something inspiring.
-For the nights when you come up with your next brilliant idea just before you go to sleep, keep a notebook on your nightstand to capture the ideas before you drift away to dream.
+Jot down some dialogue ideas when you overhear interesting snippets of conversation around you or see something inspiring.

 Devote a Space Specifically for Writing

-It’s tempting to tell yourself that you can just write your next script while passively watching television, but let’s be honest: you probably will end up not writing at all.
+It’s tempting to tell yourself that you can just write your next script while passively watching television, but let’s be honest: you probably will not write at all.
 Instead of trying to cram writing in alongside other activities, carve out an oasis of space and time strictly for your writing.

-Once you’ve found the perfect spot, play your favorite music or write in total silence.
+Once you’ve found the perfect spot, play your favorite music or write silently.
 Just like keeping a consistent goal and time for your writing helps you dedicate time and mental clarity to writing, creating a writing space strictly for writing will help you eliminate distractions.
 Do not allow your cell phone or pet to interrupt your flow!

 Soon you’ll be looking forward to shutting yourself away to create new scripts every chance you can.